 Jaguar Land Rover, Tata Motors and Ford are working on advanced autonomous and connected car technologies in the UK.

 Advanced autonomous and connected car technologies are a part of the £20 million (INR 170 crores) UK Government backed ‘Autodrive’ initiative.
 This will help in improving traffic flow while congestion will be drastically reduced as will be the potential of accidents.

 For this, the government has selected a range of vehicles to test their autonomous technologies.
-One of the cars they have selected is made in India, Tata Tiago.
+One of the cars they have selected is made in India Tata Hexa.

-Test fleet comprises a host of Range Rovers, Jaguar F-Pace and Ford Mondeo besides Tata Tiago hatchback which has been specifically fitted with GLOSA (Green Light Optimal Speed Advisory).
-Trial runs are being conducted on a 66 km route in UK on closed circuit roads while tests in 2017 will be conducted on roads between Coventry and Milton Keynes.
-By 2018, tests will be conducted on open roads among regular traffic.
+Test fleet comprises a host of cars Range Rovers, Jaguar F-Pace and Ford Mondeo besides Tata Hexa and Tiago, which has been specifically fitted with GLOSA (Green Light Optimal Speed Advisory).
+Trial runs began last year on closed circuit roads, now, they have begun on public roads.

 “The fundamental purpose of UK Autodrive is to get connected and autonomous vehicle technology out onto UK roads, so the start of trialling on the streets of Coventry is clearly a major landmark both for the project and for the UK as a whole,” said Tim Armitage, Arup’s UK Autodrive project director.